pantheon-systems/documentation/source/docs/articles/local/git-faq.md

 5. Once this is done, push back to Pantheon: `bash git push origin master`
 6. On the Pantheon Dashboard's Git log, we only show the first-parents.
 This means we will only show the commit you directly push to your Pantheon site, otherwise users would have their changes swamped by Drupal commits after every upgrade.
 You can run `git log` from within your repository to view your full history.

-### Can I use Git with On Server Development?
+### Can I use Git with SFTP mode?

 Not simultaneously, but it's easy to switch back and forth.

-When you switch to On Server Development, you cannot interact with your code via Git.
+When you switch to On Server Development (SFTP), you cannot interact with your code via Git.
 If you try pushing it will be blocked.
-When On Server Development is disabled, you can interact with your code via Git.
+When Git mode is enabled, you can interact with your code via Git.

 ### What version of Git does Pantheon run?

 We are currently running Git 1.9.x.

-### Why were pushes denied because of changes in sites/default/files?
+### Why were pushes denied because of changes in `sites/default/files`?

 If you find that you're running into issues with commits that reference sites/default/files, use the filter-branch command to rewrite those references out of your repository.
 The engineers at GitHub have [documented this technique](http://help.github.com/remove-sensitive-data/).